Sensand-AI/data-notebooks/README.md

 ### Installing new python packages

+There are multiple `requirements-*.txt` files in the project.
+Each file is used for a different purpose.

+- `requirements-jupyter.txt` is used to install packages for the Jupyter notebook and for the `notebook-executor` lambda function.
+- `requirements-custom.txt` contains custom packages that are not available in the public PyPi repository.
+- `requirements-dev.txt` contains packages used for development purposes.

-Add your python package to `requirements.txt`.
+Add your python package to `requirements-jupyter.txt`.
 You must include a comment on what that package is and what it does.

+After adding the package, you must rebuild the devcontainer.
+You can do this by running the `Remote-Containers: Rebuild Container` command from the command palette.

+Note: The `notebook-executor` lambda function is used to run Jupyter notebooks as AWS Lambda functions.
+It is imperative that your package is compatible with AWS Lambda.

 ### Missing `.env` and adding secrets